 Top Time-saving Tricks for Financial Modeling

-Financial modeling often uses Microsoft Excel to present data, make a financial budget, predict the cost of a project, and asses a company’s value, among others.
+Financial modeling often uses Microsoft Excel to present data, make a financial budget, predict the cost of a project, and asses a company’s value.

 Uses of Financial Models